opencog/atomspace-cog/examples/README.md

 -------------
 The first two examples go through some simple usage scenarios.
 The third example shows how to make fine-tuned, narrow and precise fetches of data from the remote server.
+The fourth example shows how to connect to multiple servers at the same time, trading data between each of them.

 * [fetch-store.scm](fetch-store.scm) -- Basic fetch and store of single atoms.
 * [load-dump.scm](load-dump.scm) -- Loading and saving entire AtomSpaces.
 * [remote-query.scm](remote-query.scm) -- Precisely-specified fetches.
+* [distributed.scm](distributed.scm) -- Using several servers at the same time.

 Using the Simple Client
 -----------------------